upper waypoint

 Depending on where you live, you can request for a Cal Fire inspector to come to your property and assess your home for defensible space.
 You can also conduct a self-assessment of your home’s defensible space that’ll help you identify where any weaknesses may lie, and address them.

-Should we turn off our natural gas?
+Should I turn off the natural gas?

 If you need to evacuate immediately, you should follow evacuation orders and leave.